salvatorespoto/salvatorespoto.github.io/renderloop/content/post/howto-interactive-content/index.md

 ---
-title: "How to use the interactive content" # Title of the blog post.
+title: "How to use the interactive content on this blog." # Title of the blog post.
 date: 2022-08-23T23:42:50+02:00 # Date of post creation.
 description: "How to use the interactive content." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.